joomla-extensions/boilerplate/README.md

 npm run build
 ```

-That's it, you have a package with everything.
+That's it; you have a package with everything.
 To customize, delete what you ain't going to use from the `build` folder and the `root` folder.

 ## Objective

 This project has been created to standarize the creation of extensions for Joomla.
-It provides a quick way to initialize a project to create any kind of extension.
+It provides a quick way to initialize a project to create any type of extension.
 According to my experience, this is the most common scenario:

 - NEW: A JavaScript App
 - A Component